(levodopa and benserazide)

 Follow all directions given to you by your doctor or pharmacist carefully.
 This may differ from the information contained in this leaflet.

 Your doctor will tell you how many MADOPAR tablets or capsules to take each day.

-The dose depends on your individual symptoms and your response.
+The dose depends on your individual symptoms and your response to the medicine.
 The dose of MADOPAR has to be carefully adjusted for each person.
-If you take too little MADOPAR your Parkinson's symptoms may not be controlled.
+If you take too little MADOPAR your symptoms may not be controlled.
 If you take too much MADOPAR, you may experience unwanted effects.
-It may be several weeks before the best dose for you is reached.
+It may take several weeks before the best dose for you is reached.